The Low Down on Mammograms

 Mammograms have been a hotly debated and controversial topic for a while and its no wonder that many women feel confused about what to do!
 My personal view is this:

-– Our three yearly mammograms as advocated on the NHS is a sensible approach because currently we don’t have anything better (at present, there is no study which definitively proves that ultrasound screening alone lowers mortality rates for breast cancer, unlike the very modest benefits of mammography.
-Hence ultrasound by itself as s screening tool for breast cancer isn’t recommended but could be useful as an adjunct eg to evaluate women with dense breasts.
+– Our three-yearly mammograms as advocated on the NHS is a sensible approach because currently, we don’t have anything better (at present, there is no study which definitively proves that ultrasound screening alone lowers mortality rates for breast cancer, unlike the very modest benefits of mammography.
+Hence ultrasound by itself as an s screening tool for breast cancer isn’t recommended but could be useful as an adjunct eg to evaluate women with dense breasts.

 – Mammograms have at best a modest effect on reducing breast cancer and they do also pose a risk of overdiagnosis.
 The Cochrane Collaborative review published in 2013 states: “If screening reduces breast cancer mortality by 15% and overdiagnosis and overtreatment is at 30%, it means that for every 2000 women invited for screening throughout 10 years, one will avoid dying of breast cancer and 10 healthy women, who would not have been diagnosed if there had not been screening, will be treated unnecessarily.”

 – If a lesion is found on mammography it is worth considering further evaluation with the combination of ultrasound and magnetic resonance imaging to assist diagnostic and treatment decisions.
 Ultrasound is also very useful in ‘guiding the needle‘ during a followup biopsy.

 -Mammograms are less effective for women with dense breasts – women who have been shown to have dense breasts on mammogram should definitely go on to have an ultrasound to exclude a cancer